 This medicine is prescribed to lower raised pressure in the eye and to treat glaucoma.
 This medicine can be used alone or in

-addition to other medicines which lower the pressure in the eye (so-called
+addition to other medicines which lower the pressure in the eye (so-called beta-blockers).

-Do not use Trusopt
+Do not use Trusopt:

 if you have severe kidney impairment or problems, or a prior history of kidney stones.

 eye surgeries, and about any allergies to any medications.

 If you develop any eye irritation or any new eye problems such as redness of the eye or swelling of the eyelids, contact your

-reaction or itching) stop its use and contact your doctor immediately.
+this medicine and contact your doctor immediately.

-Use in children.
+Use in children

 Trusopt has been studied in infants and children less than 6 years of age who have raised pressure in the eye(s) or have been

 diagnosed with glaucoma.
 For more information, talk to your doctor.

-Use in elderly.
+Use in elderly

-Use in patients with liver impairment.
+Use in patients with liver impairment

 Tell your doctor about any liver problems you now have or have suffered from in the past.